Tire Economics: A Cost Modeling Framework for Manufacturing Efficiency

 Case Study on Cost Model of Tire Manufacturing Plant

 Objective: One of our clients has approached us to conduct a feasibility study for establishing a mid to large-scale tire manufacturing plant in India.
 We have developed a detailed financial model for the plant's setup and operations.
-The proposed facility is designed with an annual production capacity of 7,900,000 units of tires and will cover a land area of 391,736 square meter.
+The proposed facility is designed with an annual production capacity of 7,900,000 units of tires.

 Manufacturing Process: A number of crucial procedures are included in the tire manufacturing process to guarantee performance and longevity.
 The process starts with compounding and Banbury mixing, which produces a homogenous rubber compound by blending rubber, carbon black, and chemicals under regulated heat and pressure.
 During the milling stage, rollers are used to form the rubber into flat strips.
 The rubber is then refined into sheets, covered with layers of fabric, and formed into treads and sides by extrusion and calendering.
 These components are assembled and built by placing them onto a revolving drum to form a "green tire," which is secured in place with solvents and adhesives.
 After that, the tire goes through vulcanisation and curing, which turns the rubber into a strong, flexible material using pressure and heat.
 Lastly, quality is guaranteed by trimming, testing, and packaging during the inspection and finishing phase.
 This methodical procedure guarantees tire longevity and safety while enabling producers to satisfy consumer demand.